Skip to main content

 Physical activity is a potent modulator of the endocrine system.
 Exercise is a form of positive stress that signals the body to adapt and become stronger and more efficient.
 From the perspective of fertility recovery, its benefits are multifaceted, influencing everything from hormonal signaling to cellular health and stress reduction.

 Resistance training, such as weightlifting, has been shown to acutely increase testosterone levels.
 This type of exercise stimulates muscle growth and repair, processes that are hormonally demanding and can encourage the HPG axis to become more active.
 It also improves insulin sensitivity, which, as mentioned, is a key factor in maintaining healthy hormonal communication.
-By making your cells more responsive to insulin, helps lower circulating insulin levels and reduces the metabolic disruption that can interfere with fertility.
+By making your cells more responsive to insulin, resistance training helps lower circulating insulin levels and reduces the metabolic disruption that can interfere with fertility.

 Cardiovascular exercise, both moderate-intensity and high-intensity interval training (HIIT), contributes by improving blood flow, managing body weight, and reducing systemic inflammation.
 Healthy circulation is essential for delivering hormones and nutrients to the testes and removing waste products.